Tourist attractions in Dubai: Dubai Gold Souk

 Dubai Gold Souk or Gold Souk (سوق الذهب), is a traditional market (or souk) in Dubai, United Arab Emirates.
 The souk is located in the heart of Dubai's commercial business district in Deira, in the locality of Al Dhagaya.
 The souk consists of over 300 retailers that trade almost exclusively in jewellery.
 Retailers in the souk include both well established stores like Damas, ARY Jewellery, Shyam Jewellery and Joy Alukkas as well as smaller stores that operate mainly in the gold souk.
-By some estimates, approximately 10 tons of gold is present at any given time in the souk It is bordered to the north by the Dubai Fish and Vegetable Market and the Deira Corniche near Baniyas Square at Sikkat al-Khali Street which is walking distance from Deira Bus Stand.
+By some estimates, approximately 10 tons of gold is present at any given time in the souk It is bordered with the north by the Dubai Fish and Vegetable Market and the Deira Corniche near Baniyas Square at Sikkat al-Khali Street which is walking distance from Deira Bus Stand.
 Dubai Gold Souk can also be reached by taking the Dubai Metro to Al Ghubaiba and a regular Abra (boat) from nearby Bur Dubai across the creek.
 The Dubai Gold Souk is within walking distance of the Old Souk marine station.

 Dubai Museum

 Dubai Museum (متحف دبي) is the main museum in Dubai, United Arab Emirates.
 It is located in the Al Fahidi Fort (حصن الفهيدي), built in 1787 and is the oldest existing building in Dubai.

 The museum was opened by the Ruler of Dubai in 1971, with the aim of presenting the traditional way of life in the Emirate of Dubai.
-It includes local antiquities as well as artefacts from African and Asian countries that traded with Dubai.
-It also includes several dioramas showing life in the emirate before the advent of oil, in addition to artefacts from recent discoveries as old as 3000 B.C.
+It includes local antiquities as well as artifacts from African and Asian countries that traded with Dubai.
+It also includes several dioramas showing life in the emirate before the advent of oil, in addition to artifacts from recent discoveries as old as 3000 B.C.

 In 2007, Dubai Museum welcomed 1,800 visitors daily, with a yearly total of 611,840.
 In March 2008, the Museum had 80,000 visitors.
 The most popular times are from August to April.
 The Museum received over 1 Million Visitors in the year 2013.